deltachat/deltachat-android/README.md

   or later by `git submodule update --init --recursive`.
 If you do this in your home directory, this results in the folder `~/deltachat-android` which is just fine.

-- Alternatively, you can download the [deltachat-android zip-file](https://github.com/deltachat/deltachat-android/archive/master.zip); in this case, also download the [deltachat-core zip-file](https://github.com/deltachat/deltachat-core/archive/master.zip) and place its contents to `jni/messenger-backend`
+- Alternatively, you can download the [deltachat-android zip-file](https://github.com/deltachat/deltachat-android/archive/master.zip); in this case, also download the [deltachat-core zip-file](https://github.com/deltachat/deltachat-core/archive/master.zip) and place its contents to `jni/messenger-backend`.

-Then, call `ndk-build` in the root directory to build the C-part; this also builds deltachat-core.
+Then, call `ndk-build` in the root directory to build the C-part;
+this also builds deltachat-core.
 Afterwards run the project in Android Studio.
 The project requires API 25.

-With chance, that's it :) - if not, read on how to setup a proper development environment.
+With chance, that's it :) - if not, read on how to set up a proper development environment.

 # Install Development Environment

-1. Some libs required by Android Studio may be missing on 64 bit Linux machines [[Source](https://developer.android.com/studio/install.html)], so for Ubuntu execute
-   `$ sudo apt-get install libc6:i386 libncurses5:i386 libstdc++6:i386 lib32z1 libbz2-1.0:i386`
+1. Some libs required by Android Studio may be missing on 64 bit Linux machines [[Source](https://developer.android.com/studio/install.html)], so for Ubuntu execute `$ sudo apt-get install libc6:i386 libncurses5:i386 libstdc++6:i386 lib32z1 libbz2-1.0:i386`
    and for Fedora execute
-   `$ sudo yum install zlib.i686 ncurses-libs.i686 bzip2-libs.i686`
+   `$ sudo yum install zlib.i686 ncurses-libs.i686 bzip2-libs.i686`.

 2. Download Android Studio from <https://developer.android.com> (android-studio-ide-...-linux.zip)
-   and unpack the archive which contains a single folder called `android-studio`; move this folder eg. to `~/android-studio`
+   and unpack the archive which contains a single folder called `android-studio`;
+   move this folder e.g. to `~/android-studio`.

-3. To launch Android Studio for the first time, open a terminal, navigate to `~/android-studio/bin`, execute `./studio.sh` and use all standard values from the wizard.
+3. To launch Android Studio for the first time, open a terminal, navigate to `~/android-studio/bin`, execute `./studio.sh` and use all the standard values from the wizard.

-4. Android Studio now ask you if you want to download an existing project; choose `~/deltachat-android` as created in the "Build" chapter (Android Studio starts to build the project, however, there are some steps missing before this will succeed).
+4. Android Studio now asks you if you want to download an existing project;
+   choose `~/deltachat-android` as created in the "Build" chapter (Android Studio starts to build the project, however, there are some steps missing before this will succeed).

 5. As Delta Chat uses API 25 for some reasons, click on the corresponding error message and install "Nougat 7.1.1 (API 25)" and the "Build-Tools" (you should also find the option at "Tools / Android / SDK Manager / SDK Platforms").
    Now the build should succeed - but the app still misses the native part.

-6. Download Android NDK Revision 14b from
-   [NDK Archives](https://developer.android.com/ndk/downloads/older_releases)
-   (Newer releases shall not be used currently, they are not compatible, see issues #197, #220, #248) and unzip the archive which contains a single folder called `android-ndk-r...`; move this folder eg. to `~/android-ndk-r...`
+6. Agree to the terms and download Android NDK Revision 14b from [NDK Archives](https://developer.android.com/ndk/downloads/older_releases) (Newer releases shall not be used currently, they are not compatible, see issues #197, #220, #248) and extract the archive containing a single folder called `android-ndk-r…`; move this folder e.g. to `~/android-ndk-r…`.

 7. Export the folder path to your environment as ANDROID_NDK and add it to PATH.
-   You can archive this eg. by adding the following lines to `.bashrc`
+   You can archive this e.g. by adding the following lines to `.bashrc` `export ANDROID_NDK=/home/bpetersen/android-ndk-r…` `export PATH=$PATH:$ANDROID_NDK`.
-   `export ANDROID_NDK=/home/bpetersen/android-ndk-r...`
-   `export PATH=$PATH:$ANDROID_NDK`

 The last two steps may be omitted by using the new Android Studio NDK options, however, thus far, we have not found the time to do so.